moorepants/dissertation/systemidentification.rst

 things).
 I look back to our original proposal and in hindsight the scope was way too large (accurately predicted by Arend).
-We nixed the handling qualities parts when the funding was lowered, but I now see that what we hoped to do really took another 6-12 months than we had intended.
+We nixed the handling qualities parts when the funding was lowered, but I now see that what we hoped to do really took another 6-12 months longer than we had intended.

-The final analyses has forced me to figure out what system identification is all about and I've learned a great deal rapidly and much on my own.
-At this stage we weren't able to find any local experts on the subject to help us along but I've gotten some great insight from both the single track vehicle dynamics email list and in from personal communication with Karl Åström.
+The final analyses have forced me to figure out what system identification is all about and I've learned a great deal rapidly and much on my own.
+At this stage we weren't able to find any local experts on the subject to help us along but I've gotten some great insight from both the single track vehicle dynamics email list and from personal communication with Karl Åström.
 I still feel very weak in the subject but it is more clear how difficult identifying complex systems is, especially trying to nail down physical parameters.